shibatch/tlfloat/CODE_OF_CONDUCT.md

 Some may argue that if that is the case, then I should just make the license noncommercial.
 However, if I prohibit commercial use, even if conditionally, adopting the software will require complex deliberations within the company.
-Moreover, a large part of these deliberations is devoted to whether and how the software can be used free of charge.
+If the company is required to pay a certain percentage of the profits earned, the paperwork for this would become cumbersome, and it would also be necessary to publish the figures on which the payment is based.
+A large part of these deliberations is devoted to whether and how the software can be used free of charge.
 Companies are, after all, profit maximizing organizations, and the conclusion tends to be that what can be used